Shopping for Phuket Specialities

 Kao Maow Tod

-Banana is deep-fried with a special young rice crumbs coating.
+Banana is deep-fried with a special coating of young rice crumbs.
 It is very nice but certainly not diet-friendly!

 Kanom Krok Phuket Style

-Small sweet made with coconut milk and rice flour, cooked in this fun-looking pan with little clay lids.
+Small sweets made with coconut milk and rice flour, cooked in this fun-looking pan with little clay lids.
 Phuket people eat it with sugar.

 O Eow